annonymmous/2pMPCpy/README.md

 *Should be compatible with Python >= 3.4.*

-Built as an extension to ECPy: http://cslashm.github.io/ECPy/
+Built as an extension to [ECPy](http://cslashm.github.io/ECPy/).

-Paillier Partially Homomorphic Encryption is based on: https://github.com/mikeivanov/paillier
+Paillier Partially Homomorphic Encryption is based on: [Paillier for Python](https://github.com/mikeivanov/paillier).

-This is explanatory code and not meant for production use
+This is explanatory code and not meant for production use.

 ## Author & Licence